podio/podio-objc/items/index.md

 ## Updating an existing item

-To update an item, use the same `saveWithCompletion:` method as described in *Creating a new item* above.
+To update an item, use the same `save` method as described in *Creating a new item* above.
 PodioKit will know if the item already exists and needs to be created, or if it should only be updated.